wp-plugins/ewww-image-optimizer/readme.txt

 == Changelog ==

+= 1.0.5 =
+* missed documentation updates in 1.0.4 - sorry

 = 1.0.4 =
 * Added trial with -progressive switch for JPGs (jpegtran), thanks to Alex Vojacek for noticing something was missing.
 We still check to make sure the progressive option is better, just in case.
 * tested against 3.4-RC3